howsoai/platform-installation-examples/oidc/troubleshooting.md

 - [PKCE](#proof-key-for-code-exchange-pkce) is required but not configured in Howso Platform.
 - No scopes are requested.
 - Invalid scopes are requested.
+- Correct scopes, not configured in the IdP application configuration.
 - [Browser caching issues](#no-matching-state-found-in-storage)

+> Note: Normally the details of the error are available through the front channel (the browser network).
+But in certain cases, the Authentication Error is caused afterwards, during the server side processing of the authentication flow.
+In this case, the error will be in the [UMS Logs](#check-the-user-management-service-logs).

 #### Proof Key for Code Exchange (PKCE)